rikatz/cluster-api-provider-vsphere/docs/proposal/content-library-support.md

   requested to use the library UUID instead
   * Library UUID can be queried with GoVC: `govc library.info`

+##### Examples on consuming a content library item:
+* Using the item name - `library://ubuntu-22.04-k8s-1.28.0`
+In this case, there should be a guarantee that no other item exists on any other content library with the same name, otherwise user should be more specific on which contentlibrary should be used

+* Using a library name - `library://corplibrary/ubuntu-22.04-k8s-1.28.0`
+In this case, there should be a guarantee that no two libraries with the name `corplibrary` exists on vCenter, otherwise user should be more specific on the content library identification

+* Using a library UUID - `library://245ecd01-2e0f-4ae2-8d26-9ed97c78ecdc/ubuntu-22.04-k8s-1.28.0`
+This is the most specific definition, where user knows the ID and Item name and there is no need to disambiguate

 #### API changes

 ##### VirtualMachineCloneSpec CR